Adversarial Robustness of Partitioned Quantum Classifiers: Preliminaries

 \subsection{Attack Model}

 In this paper, we consider an adversary that can not only perturb the input state but also insert adversarial gates within the intermediate layers of a quantum classifier's circuit (see Fig. \ref{fig:main}).
+This attack model's connection to wire cutting and state teleportation is explored in Sections \ref{sec:wire-and-adv} and \ref{sec:tele-and-adv}, respectively.
 In the presence of such an adversary, the probability of assigning label $k$ to input $\sigma$ will be modified to

 where

 and each perturbation operator $\hat{U}_i \in S_{adv} \subseteq U(2^d) \cup U(2^{d_+}).$ Alternatively, we could represent $\hat{\mathcal{E}}(.)$ as

 with $\hat{\mathcal{U}}_i(.) = \hat{U}_i(.)\hat{U}_i^\dagger $ denoting the unitary channel corresponding to $ \hat{U}_i$.
 For this type of adversary, the optimization objectives in (\ref{equ-untargeted}) and (\ref{equ-targeted}) can be generalized to